Last updated on March 9, 2023 by Wandering our World

-Probably Rastafarianism’s most famous member was Bob Marley, and no visit to Jamaica is complete without visiting the Bob Marley Museum in Jamaica’s capital, Kingston.
+Probably Rastafarianism’s most famous member was Bob Marley.
+And no visit to Jamaica is complete without visiting the Bob Marley Museum in Jamaica’s capital, Kingston.

-Both Barbados and Jamaica will provide a treat for your taste-buds, with cuisine focused around seafood.
+Both Barbados and Jamaica will provide a treat for your taste buds, with cuisine focused around seafood.

 Unsurprisingly, fish features heavily in Barbadian cuisine too, and fried flying fish is one of the national dishes of Barbados!